powersj/powersj.io/content/post/ubuntu-bionic-chrony.md

 ## Hardware Timestamping

-To enable even more accurate time synchronization consider using [hardware timestamping](https://chrony.tuxfamily.org/doc/3.3/chrony.conf.html#hwtimestamp) if you are hardware supports it.
+To enable even more accurate time synchronization consider using [hardware timestamping](https://chrony.tuxfamily.org/doc/3.3/chrony.conf.html#hwtimestamp) if hardware supports it.
 This features provides incoming and outgoing packets with precise timestamps using the network controller.
 If this feature is enabled, it is best to enable it on both the host and client.

 ### Hardware Support

-To determine if your hardware supports this feature use ethtool.
-To verify support of timestamping look for ***ALL*** of the following capabilities:
+To determine hardware support of timestamping view ethtool output and first look for ***ALL*** of the following capabilities:

 - SOF_TIMESTAMPING_RAW_HARDWARE
 - SOF_TIMESTAMPING_TX_HARDWARE
 - SOF_TIMESTAMPING_RX_HARDWARE

-And the NIC must have ***EITHER*** of the following capabilities (at least one):
+And then confirm that the NIC has at least one of the following capabilities:

 - HWTSTAMP_FILTER_ALL
 - HWTSTAMP_FILTER_NTP_ALL